-Welcome to the Master's in Language Teaching
+Welcome to the Master's of Arts in Language Teaching (MALT)

 Welcome to the Master of Arts in Language Teaching website.
 The Master of Arts in Language Teaching (MALT) program is a multidisciplinary 36 credit-hour graduate degree offered by the Department of Foreign Languages in conjunction with faculty members from the Department of English and the College of Education.
 It draws from faculty who teach French, German, Spanish, English, linguistics, literature, culture, TESOL (Teaching English to Speakers of Other Languages), language teaching methods, teacher education, and instructional technology offering concentrations in French, German, Spanish and TESOL.
 The MALT program involves a sequence of graduate courses in language, language acquisition, and pedagogy designed to reinforce and build upon the language skills and knowledge of target language culture(s) of educators.Feel free to browse this page for specific information about the many facets of UNO’s MALT Program.

 If you have any questions that you cannot find answers to on this website, please do not hesitate to contact me.
 We hope you enjoy learning about our program.